Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/HW_Emulation/README.md

 8. Now observe the waveform in the Vivado XSIM GUI.
 The system contains one `mm2s` compute unit and two `s2mm` compute units.
 You can notice them in the waveform viewer as follows:

     ![compute units](./Images/compute_units.PNG)
 9. You can form a group of signals by right-clicking anywhere in the **Name** column, and select **New Group**.
 Add all the MM2S and S2MM-related signals to this group by dragging them correspondingly.
 ![xsim waveform](./Images/xsim_waveform.PNG)
 10. Zoom into the waveform window to locate the transactions clearly.
 11. The `m_axi_gmem` is the transaction level signal which indicates the `Read` transaction in `mm2s` and `write` transaction in `s2mm`.
 12. The `TDATA` in `mm2s` shows the data that is being read into the AI Engine module.
-To correlate with the number of iterations (seven), you specified in the graph, observe the `TREADY` signal which goes high when the AI Engine module is ready to read and the `TVALID` signal goes high for all the Read transactions.
+To correlate with the number of iterations (seven), you specified in the graph, observe the `TREADY` signal which goes high when the AI Engine module is ready to read, and the `TVALID` signal goes high for all the Read transactions.
 13. Similarly you can notice in `s2mm_1` the `TVALID` is high indicating the valid data and the `TLAST` goes high at the end of every iteration, goes low during start of next iteration.

     This way you should be able to identify whether a data is being sent/received, to/from the AI Engine module correctly or not.

 # Section 3